× FreshBooks App Logo

 There are 4 different Taxation types for LLC depending on their corporate structure.

-Disregarded Entity
+1. Disregarded Entity

-If the LLC is structured as a sole proprietorship for taxation, it’s treated as a disregarded entity by the IRS.
+If the LLC is structured as a sole proprietorship for taxation, itā€™s treated as a disregarded entity by the IRS.
 A disregarded entity is a type of business that exists separately for the business and its owner for liability and legal purposes but not for taxation.

-Partnership
+2. Partnership

-If the LLC has more than one member, it’s taxed as a partnership by default.
-Similar to taxation as a sole proprietorship, the taxes incurred by a multi-member LLC would also pass directly through to those partners in the business.
-This means all owners would handle their business-related taxes on their personal returns and taxed on the LLC’s profits and losses.
+If the LLC has more than 1 member, itā€™s taxed as a partnership by default.
+Similar to taxation as a sole proprietorship, the taxes incurred by a multi-member LLC pass directly through to those partners in the business.

 The members file an information return on Form 1065 indicating the total profits and losses from the partnership.
 In addition, the members receive a Schedule K-1 tax form to report their portions of the profit or loss.
-This form is included with the member’s personal tax return.
+This form is included with the memberā€™s personal tax return.
+They are then taxed on their partnership percentage of the LLCā€™s profits and losses.

-S Corporation
+3. S Corporation

 For tax purposes, businesses can choose to be classified as corporations.
-If the members have elected to structure an LLC to be taxed as an S Corporation, all taxes resulting from business activities are passed through to the personal tax obligations of an LLC’s owners.
+When an LLC chooses an S Corporation tax classification, all taxes resulting from business activities are passed through to the personal tax obligations of an LLCā€™s owners.

 The S Corporation does not have to pay federal taxes on profits.
 This means that the S corporation owners can report the profits and losses of the LLC on their personal tax returns and not incur double taxation.
-The tax returns are filed on Form 1120-S and the owners file a Schedule K-1.
+The tax returns are filed on Form 1120-S and the owners receive Schedule K-1.

-While it’s complex to structure your LLC as a C-Corporation, it can have some advantages.
-When the LLC is taxed as a C-Corporation, it means that the LLC is taxed directly as a separate business entity.
-Unlike taxation as a partnership or sole proprietorship, the taxes incurred by the business are not passed through to the owner’s personal taxes.
+While itā€™s complex to structure your LLC as a C Corporation, there are advantages.
+When the LLC is taxed as a C Corporation, it means that the LLC is taxed directly as a separate business entity, so the taxes incurred by the business are not passed through to the ownerā€™s personal taxes.

-This structure separates the owner’s personal and business assets and also allows businesses to take advantage of deductions.
+This structure separates the ownerā€™s personal and business assets and allows businesses to take advantage of deductions.

 Benefits of Default Tax Classification

-As mentioned above, when you structure your business as an LLC you’re automatically enrolled in the default tax classification.
-The major benefit to this classification is that your company’s taxes and your personal income tax return are not separate.
-This means you don’t have to worry about double taxation: Being taxed at both the corporate and personal levels in one calendar year.
+• Avoiding Double Taxation: Your companyā€™s taxes and your personal income tax return are not separate.
+This means you donā€™t have to worry about being taxed at both the corporate and personal levels in 1 calendar year.

 FreshBooks can help streamline and organize complex paperwork and give everything your accountant needs for taxes.
 Check out our easy-to-use accounting software today.
 Click here to sign up for your free trial.